 {{order.custom_fields.packing_notes}}

-Custom fields for products.
+10. Custom fields for products

 Like other email variables for products, custom fields for products are always added in an order line section.
-This section renders product lines for all products on an order.
-It begins with {{#order.lines}}

 and ends with {{/order.lines}}